 Senility can affect cats and may present as pacing, forgetting how to use the litter box or where it is, or walking around in a disoriented fashion.
 In veterinary medicine, senility is called cognitive dysfunction.
 L-Deprenyl may help improve cognitive ability in affected cats.
 (L-Deprenyl is labeled for dogs, so its use in cats is off-label).
-A consult with your vet will determine if medication is implicated.
+A consult with your vet will determine if medication is needed.

 The most common health problems in senior and geriatric cats are related to thyroid and kidney issues.
 The most common of the thyroid problems is hyperthyroidism; it’s an overproduction of thyroid hormone.
-In this condition, a cat’s metabolism just keeps increasing to the point where the cat will burn off too much body fat, and maintaining a good weight is hard.
+In this condition, a cat’s metabolism keeps increasing to the point where the cat will burn off too much body fat, and maintaining a good weight is hard.
 If hyperthyroidism is left untreated, heart and liver problems will occur.
-There are three traditional types of treatments available for hyperthyroidism: radiotherapy, surgery, and medication.
+Three traditional types of treatments are available for hyperthyroidism: radiotherapy, surgery, and medication.
 A newer treatment option is iodine-restricted dietary management.
 This dietary adjustment has shown results in cats who strictly follow this diet but should be considered only in consultation with your Harmony vet.
-Your vet will advise you on which of the above four treatment option might be most appropriate and effective for your particular cat.
+Your vet will advise you on which of the above four treatment options might be most appropriate and effective for your particular cat.

 Cats do tend to have urinary problems in their geriatric years.
 This can be either chronic (slow progression and long term) or acute (rapid onset and an urgent problem).
 Bring your cat in for an evaluation.
 Treatments vary, depending on the particular kidney/bladder disease involved.
-It may include a change in diet, a prescription diet, medication and/or surgery.
+It may include a change in diet, a prescription diet, medication, and/or surgery.